 Many locals know that one of the most fun displays of the year, the National Gingerbread House Making Competition, is held on the Omni Grove Park Inn property.
 By paying the parking fee, you can roam and enjoy the gingerbread houses even if you aren’t staying on-site.

-Another great feature of the property is the Estes-Winn Antique Car Museum.
-This museum houses 19 antique cars and trucks that will pique the interest of anyone who has worked on cars or who remembers that one great car they had a few decades back.
+And while you’re at the Grove Park Inn, you can visit the Estes-Winn Antique Car Museum which is adjacent to and easily accessed from the property.
+This privately-held museum houses 19 antique cars and trucks that will pique the interest of anyone who has worked on cars or who remembers that one great car they had a few decades back.

 Kids will get a kick out of the antique fire truck, and the building itself used to be the Biltmore Industries weaving shop, making it an interesting view for architecture lovers too.
 A quick visit to this free, donation-encouraged museum will please nearly any group, and enthusiasts may stay quite a while enjoying the history and features of the cars.